B3 - Enhance User Experience

 Exercise 2: Customize citations with Adaptive Cards

-When you define a data source in a custom engine copilot, the Teams AI library dynamically enables citations to reference related documents.
-Recognize the current experience in your custom engine copilot, ask a question similar to "Suggest me .NET developers who can speak Spanish.".
+When you define a data source in a custom engine agent, the Teams AI library dynamically enables citations to reference related documents.
+Recognize the current experience in your custom engine agent, ask a question similar to "Suggest me .NET developers who can speak Spanish.".
 You will realize that you can hover over the citation to see the beginning of the document.

 In this exercise, you'll tailor this citation experience further and use Adaptive Cards to customize the way citations are presented.